-- Horses tend to have a long face than Donkeys.
+- Horses tend to have longer faces than Donkeys.

-- Horses have six vertebrates, while donkeys have only five.
+- Horses have six lumbar vertebrae, while donkeys have only five.

-In the genetic level, the total number of chromosomes in the horse is 64 and donkey have 62 number of chromosomes.
-When a male donkey and a female horse mate, they produce a mule.
-When a male horse and a female donkey mate, they produce a hinny.
-Both the offspring (hybrid offspring) produced by donkeys and horses are infertile, sterile, cannot have its own offspring and both have 31paired of chromosomes each.
+On the genetic level, the total number of chromosomes in a horse is 64 and donkeys have 62 chromosomes.
+A mule is a hybrid of a female horse and a male donkey.
+Hinny is a hybrid of a female donkey and a male horse.
+Both the offspring (hybrid offspring) produced by donkeys and horses are infertile, sterile, and cannot have their own offspring.

-If the produced offspring is fertile then the animals are of the same species and if the produced offspring is sterile then they are of different species.
-Because of this, both horses and donkeys are considered as a separate species.
-A species is generally defined as a group of organisms, which are capable of interbreeding and creating viable offsprings.
-In this case, mule and the hinny are not really a new species and are produced by two different species.
+If the produced offspring is fertile, then the animals are of the same species, and if the produced offspring is sterile, then they are of different species.
+Because of this, both horses and donkeys are considered separate species.
+A species is generally defined as a group of organisms which are capable of interbreeding and creating viable offspring.
+In this case, the mule and the hinny are not really new species and are produced by two different species.